Time-Location 2154 Luna

-This Card-Review was written by Niall Matthew and was published first on "The Continuing Committee (trekcc.org)" at Mar 28th, 2017.
+This Card-Review article was written by Niall Matthew and was published first on "The Continuing Committee (trekcc.org)" at Mar 27th, 2017.

 In the latest expansion for First Edition, we focused on two themes for Starfleet.
 The first theme is charting the unknown with Explore New World, a card which encapsulates the idea that Archer and co.03 are not quite ready for what's out there, and have to learn from their mistakes (translated to card form via downloading equipment after being stopped).
 The second theme takes up a lot more card slots in the set.

 Now, you get to experience the rapid deployment and reinforcing mechanics of the MACO.
 So let's get started by looking at today's spoilers.

 As promised, there is a second Time Location, not just for this set, but for the Starfleet affiliation.
 Naturally, all Starfleet cards are native to the timeline.
 However, we decided that we didn't want you lot staking free reports all over the place, so this Location has a stipulation; you can seed it, but only if you don't have any Earth in play (Did I just say 'any' ?!?!?)

 The second funtion works similar to The Warp Five Program.
 Once each turn, you may relocate a MACO you just reported for free directly to your NX class ship.
 So, your crew always has backup around the corner.
 But we'll return to the backup concept in a moment.

 The final function allows you to download Military Assault Command Operations in place of a card play.
 So, let's look at that card.